Waterloo, Ontario: Development (19th century)

 In 1816, the new Waterloo Township was officially incorporated while being named after Waterloo, Belgium, the site of the Battle of Waterloo (1815), which had ended the Napoleonic Wars in Europe.
 After that war, the new township became a popular destination for German immigrants.
 By the 1840s, German settlers had overtaken the Mennonites as the dominant segment of the population.
 Many Germans settled in the small hamlet to the southeast of Waterloo.
 In their honour, the village was named Berlin in 1833 (renamed to Kitchener in 1916).
 The first Catholic family to arrive were the Spetz family from Alsace who came in 1828.

 By 1831, Waterloo had a small post office in the King and Erb Street area, operated by Daniel Snyder, some 11 years before one would open in neighbouring Berlin.
 The Smith's Canadian Gazetteer of 1846 states that the Township of Waterloo (smaller than Waterloo County) consisted primarily of Pennsylvanian Mennonites and immigrants directly from Germany who had brought money with them.
 At the time, many did not speak English.
 There were eight grist and twenty sawmills in the township.
-In 1841, the population count was 4424.
+In 1841, the population count was 4,424.
 In 1846 the village of Waterloo had a population of 200, "mostly Germans".
 There was a grist mill and a sawmill and some tradesmen.
 By comparison, Berlin (Kitchener) had a population of about 400, also "mostly German", and more tradesmen than the village of Waterloo.

 Berlin was chosen as the site of the seat for the County of Waterloo in 1853.
-By 1869, the population was 2000.
+By 1869, the population was 2,000.
 Waterloo was incorporated as a village in 1857 and became the Town of Waterloo in 1876.
 The Kitchener Public Utilities Commission began providing streetcar service in the region in 1888.
+In the 19th century, Waterloo was dominated by people of German origin with 76% of Waterloo residents in the 1911 census listing their family origins as being in Germany.